What is ergonomics?

 The MAC tool was developed to help the user to identify high-risk workplace manual handling activities and can be also used to assess the risks associated with load lifting tasks, carrying and team manual handling activities.

 The Assessment of Repetitive Tasks is a tool designed to assess repetitive tasks involving the upper limbs.
 It assesses some of the common risk factors in repetitive work that contribute to the development of upper limb disorders.

-It is a guide created by Health and Safety Executive of United Kingdom that shows how to ensure the safety and suitability of workplace seating.
-It is addressed to those responsible of health and safety departments and it is also useful as guide for employees, manufacturers, designers, suppliers and users of industrial and office furniture.
+It is a guide created by the Health and Safety Executive of the United Kingdom that shows how to ensure the safety and suitability of workplace seating.
+It is addressed to those responsible for health and safety departments and it is also useful as a guide for employees, manufacturers, designers, suppliers, and users of industrial and office furniture.

 Our ergonomic projects

 Futuris team has carried out more than 500 ergonomic assessments using the tools described above.

 The table below shows a summary of the assessments carried out by Futuris.